-Character set are the set of alphabets, letters and some special characters that are valid in C language.
+Character set is a set of alphabets, letters and some special characters that are valid in C language.

 blank space, new line, horizontal tab, carriage return and form feed

-Here, int is a keyword that indicates, 'money' is of type integer.
+Here, int is a keyword that indicates 'money' is a variable of type integer.

-As, C programming is case sensitive, all keywords must be written in lowercase.
-Here is the list of all keywords predefined by ASCII C.
+As C is a case sensitive language, all keywords must be written in lowercase.
+Here is a list of all keywords allowed in ANSI C.

 All these keywords, their syntax and application will be discussed in their respective topics.
-However, if you want brief information about these keywords without going further visit page: list of all C keywords.
+However, if you want a brief overview on these keywords without going further, visit list of all keywords in C programming.

 Identifier refers to name given to entities such as variables, functions, structures etc.